 The County currently has the largest industrial site in the Carolinas - the Carolina I-77 Mega Site near Richburg.
-This site was announced in June as the future location of GITI Tire who plans to build a \$560 million manufacturing plant and create 1,700 new jobs.
+This site was announced in June of 2014 as the future location of GITI Tire who is building a \$560 million manufacturing plant and create 1,700 new jobs.
 The GITI Tire announcement was the largest in the state of South Carolina in recent history.
 In addition to the Mega Site, the County also has a number of available industrial sites served by public infrastructure.
 Additionally, the Chester County labor force now has enhanced access to technical training programs through the EDA and CDBG funded branch of York Technical College which is located outside the City of Chester.
-The County is also proposing to expand its entrepreneurial capability with a proposed incubator building in the Chester Technology Park to be located near the Technical College.
 The City of Chester's downtown historic district and Landsford Canal State Park, which has an annual blooming of the endangered Spider Lily, are two of the main tourist attractions in the County.
 Recreational opportunities include paddling the Catawba River from Landsford Canal State Park and hiking Dearborn Island near Great Falls.